Penneys-Primark founder Arthur Ryan ‘fun, fantastic and loyal’, funeral told

 Mr Marchant, who succeeded Mr Ryan at the group’s helm 10 years ago, told the crowd that he learned much from his predecessor.
 “He had a passion for retail and for satisfying his customers,” he said.

-Father Brian D’Arcy, who celebrated the mass with Father Lorcan O’Brien, Donnybrook Parish Priest, pointed out that Mr Ryan returned from London, where he had emigrated, in the 1960s intending to use his skills to create jobs in the Republic.
+Fr Brian D’Arcy, who celebrated the Mass with Donnybrook parish priest Fr Lorcan O’Brien, said Mr Ryan returned from London, where he had emigrated, in the 1960s intending to use his skills to create jobs in the Republic.

-“He used his talents for the betterment of the community he lived in,” Father D’Arcy said.
+“He used his talents for the betterment of the community he lived in,” Fr D’Arcy said.

 At the beginning of the ceremony, George Weston said that Mr Ryan loved his country and was someone who was always willing to help those in need.
 “He was a hard man but a big softie,” Mr Weston added.